Kiks4000/GAMING1-technical-test/README.md

 ### Frontend -

-1. Go to the frontend folder "whack-a-mole"
+1. Unfortunatlly, I didn't have time to write the tests for the frontend yet
-2. Run `npm test` to run the tests